Remember #Microsoft #Comic #Chat? Here's How You Can Still Use It

 If you remember Microsoft Comic Chat, then you’re probably one of the 80s or 90s kids.
-And while Microsoft shut off Comic Chat servers more than 16 years ago – in 2001 – people are still actively using this relic of the Internet.
+And while Microsoft shut off Comic Chat servers more than 16 years ago – in 2001 – people are still actively using this relic of the internet.

 icq vardı mirc vardı. ne mutlu insanlardık lan. microsoft comic chat vardı amk! pic.twitter.com/FOWcrxjPqR